upfluence/ubuild/README.md

   image: "<image_name>"
 ```

-## Circle CI
+## Github Action

-To use ubuild with circle-ci you must use the golang primary image have run go get  in a step of you job.
-The sensitive environment variable should be fetched from the project settings.
+The sensitive environment variable should be fetched from the project secrets.

 Example:    - run: docker images